nebari-dev/nebari-docs/docs/README.md

 ## Linting

-Before opening a PR, run the docs linter and formatterr to ensure code consistency.
+Before opening a PR, run the docs linter and formatter to ensure code consistency.
 From the `docs` directory, run:

 ```bash
 yarn run lint